Skip to content

 – The Nobel Foundation

-Yeats died in Menton, France, on 28th January 1939 at the age of 73.
+Yeats died in Menton, France, on 28 January 1939, at 73.
 Yeats was buried at Roquebrune, France.
-He was later moved to St Columba’s Church in Sligo in September 1948 as he had once wished.
+As he had once wished, he was later moved to St Columba’s Church in Sligo in September 1948.

 Literary Works